Jackson State hosts Florida A&M after Ruffin's 37-point game

 Jackson, Mississippi; Monday, 8 p.m.
 EST

-BOTTOM LINE: Jackson State takes on Florida A&M after Daeshun Ruffin scored 37 points in Jackson State’s 86-81 victory over the Bethune-Cookman Wildcats.
+BOTTOM LINE: Jackson State hosts Florida A&M after Daeshun Ruffin scored 37 points in Jackson State’s 86-81 win against the Bethune-Cookman Wildcats.

-The Tigers have gone 3-0 at home.
-Jackson State is fourth in the SWAC with 10.0 offensive rebounds per game led by Shannon Grant averaging 2.3.
+The Tigers are 3-0 in home games.
+Jackson State is ninth in the SWAC with 26.2 points per game in the paint led by Shannon Grant averaging 5.3.

-The Rattlers are 3-3 in conference matchups.
-Florida A&M is 4-0 when it wins the turnover battle and averages 14.2 turnovers per game.
+The Rattlers are 3-3 in SWAC play.
+Florida A&M has a 4-9 record in games decided by 10 or more points.

-Jackson State scores 67.6 points per game, 11.0 fewer points than the 78.6 Florida A&M gives up.
-Florida A&M averages 9.2 made 3-pointers per game this season, 0.8 fewer makes per game than Jackson State allows.
+Jackson State is shooting 37.8% from the field this season, 7.5 percentage points lower than the 45.3% Florida A&M allows to opponents.
+Florida A&M’s 42.5% shooting percentage from the field this season is 3.9 percentage points lower than Jackson State has given up to its opponents (46.4%).

-The Tigers and Rattlers match up Monday for the first time in conference play this season.
+The Tigers and Rattlers square off Monday for the first time in SWAC play this season.

+TOP PERFORMERS: Jayme Mitchell is scoring 11.1 points per game and averaging 4.0 rebounds for the Tigers.
+Dorian McMillian is averaging 2.1 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Tigers: 5-5, averaging 73.2 points, 33.0 rebounds, 10.6 assists, 8.4 steals and 3.1 blocks per game while shooting 39.4% from the field.
 Their opponents have averaged 77.8 points per game.